Tanner Krebs

 width=

 BIO: Tanner Krebs was born in Hobart (TAS) where his father Dan played as a import for the Devils in 1990, and then grew up in nearby Dodges Ferry.
 He later started playing basketball with the South East Basketball Association as a junior.
 Krebs received a scholarship to attend the Australian Institute of Sport (Canberra) in 2014.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (2014, 2015).

 FAMILY: Tanner Krebs is the son of Dan Krebs who played 27 games in the NBL.
 Son of Teresa Spinks, he also has a sister Morgan.